-Performance in respect of preventable vehicle accidents failed to achieve the target for 2012 but showed a slight reduction over 2011.
-The Northern Powergrid Group continued to implement a robust road risk management plan, which involved electronic driving licence checking, refreshing the expected standards of driving behaviour and using risk reduction tools such as the Institute of Advanced Motorists' online driver assessment and training module followed by an on-road refresher training session if required.
+Performance in respect of preventable vehicle accidents failed to achieve the target for 2012 and showed a slight decline compared with 2011.
+The Company continued to implement a robust road risk management plan, which involved electronic driving licence checking, refreshing the Company's expected standards of driving behaviour and using risk reduction tools such as the Institute of Advanced Motorists' online driver assessment and training module followed by an on-road refresher training session if required.
 The driver training programme provides practical driving training to a targeted population of drivers and is the primary route to improving driver skills in the longer term.